 The Veyron (named for Bugatti development engineer Pierre Veyron) was a feat of automotive magnificence that’s unlikely to be repeated.
 It was a car of numbers.
 The original EB 16.4 had an 8.0-litre, W16 cylinder (two V8s bolted together), quad-turbocharged engine; 10 radiators and 1,001 horsepower.
 It’s quoted 0-62mph was 2.46 seconds and at full pelt and smashed even the other handful of road-legal 200mph cars.
 A brimmed petrol tank would drain in 13 minutes.

 As a technological exercise, the Veyron was a resounding success, but as a business model, it was doomed from the start.
-The company lost money on every model and the demands made on the technical team by Volkswagen CEO Ferdinand Piëch were such that the end result was a car that seemingly defied the laws of physics.
+Despite being one of the most expensive car brands in the world, the company lost money on every model and the demands made on the technical team by Volkswagen CEO Ferdinand Piëch were such that the end result was a car that seemingly defied the laws of physics.
 It was the perfect marriage of form, function, looks and power and has become the benchmark by which all other ‘hypercars’ are measured.

 Aston Martin DB5

 Is there a car made before or since that oozes class more than the DB5?
 Named for David Brown, Aston’s chief, the DB5 was made in small numbers between 1963 and 1965 as a classic grand tourer with a 4.0-litre, 282 bhp engine and 4-speed manual gearbox with optional overdrive.
 Later versions had a 5-speed transmission.